"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 What the Defective Wound Actually Is

-It lives in the feeling, needing, sensitive, uncertain part of you.
+It's about the feeling, needing, sensitive, uncertain part of you.
 The part that gets moved, that grieves, that wants, that is sometimes overwhelmed.
 The part that other people seem to express without particular effort or consequence — and that you learned, early, was a problem.

 The defective wound is more existential than other scarcity beliefs.
 Someone carrying the "I'm not good enough" belief experiences inadequacy in the domain of competence and achievement — they need to perform better to qualify.
 For the person carrying the defiective wound, the competent, achieving self may be perfectly acceptable.
 It is the emotional self that is the problem.
 Which means achievement doesn't reach it.
 You can build genuine confidence in your abilities, accumulate real evidence of your competence, and still carry the quiet conviction that the part of you that feels is fundamentally wrong.